sei-international/NemoMod.jl/docs/src/installation.md

 Note that in order to do this, you must have the corresponding Julia interface (package) for the solver installed on your computer.

-NEMO has been tested for compatibility with the following solver packages (which in turn support the listed versions of the corresponding solvers).
+NEMO has been tested for compatibility with the following solver packages (which in turn support the listed versions of the associated solvers).

 | Solver | Julia package version | Solver program versions |
 |:--- | :-- |:-- |